Arlene J Hudson, MD, MA

 Kelly Kiser, MBA

-Kelly Kiser is the Deputy Director of Research Operations & Finance at the Defense & Veterans Center for Integrative Pain Management (DVCIPM).
+Kelly Kiser is the Director of Finance & Operations at the Defense & Veterans Center for Integrative Pain Management (DVCIPM).
 In her role she is responsible for overseeing administrative and financial operations.

 She joined the Henry M. Jackson Foundation (HJF) in 1998 after working 8 years for the federal government.
 She has supported a number of HJF programs to include the Defense & Veterans Brain Injury Center (1998-2001); the Post-Polio Syndrome Program (2001-2002); the Comprehensive Neuroscience Program (2003-2005); and joined DVCIPM in 2005.

-Kelly holds a Bachelor of Arts degree in Commercial Art / Advertising from Concord University and a Masters of Business Administration from New York Institute of Technology.
+Kelly holds a Bachelor of Arts degree in Commercial Art / Advertising from Concord University and a Masters of Business Administration (MBA) from New York Institute of Technology.